FabianTerhorst/coreclr-module/docs/articles/player_enter_vehicle.md

-# Player dead event
+# Player enter vehicle event

-This is called when a player dies.
+This is called when a player enters a vehicle.

 | Parameter | Description  |
 |-----------|--------------|